kbooten/kbooten.github.io/progym.md

-*Progymnasmata* were classical rhetorical exercises meant to train the mind just as physical exercises train the body. *Word-Gyms* is a project that investigates the ways that Natural Language Processing can be integrated into tools and games that re-train linguistic faculties.
+*Progymnasmata* were classical rhetorical exercises meant to train the mind just as physical exercises train the body. *Word Gyms* is an ongoing project that investigates the ways that Natural Language Processing can be integrated into tools and games that re-train linguistic faculties.
 It is an example of Digital Humanities research for the development of "noötechnics" (Bernard Stiegler).

 A preliminary paper can be found in the [proceedings of the ICCC (2019)](http://computationalcreativity.net/iccc2019/assets/iccc_proceedings_2019.pdf#page=15){target="_blank"}.
 Examples of digital progymnasmata include: